 The Compendium is a collection of rules and regulations specific to Carlsbad Caverns National Park.
 These rules are set up to ensure the safety of everyone who enjoys our park.

 As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in Carlsbad Caverns National Park.

 Federal law continues to prohibit firearms in certain facilities, such as park visitor centers.
 These facilities are posted with appropriate notices at public entrances.
-At Carlsbad Caverns, firearms are not allowed in the Visitor Center, including the restaurant, gift shop, and kennel, the park’s maintenance yard, park office buildings, or inside caves where guided tours occur, including Carlsbad Cavern, Slaughter Canyon Cave, and Spider Cave.
+At Carlsbad Caverns, firearms are not allowed in the visitor center, including the restaurant, gift shop, kennel, the park’s maintenance yard, park office buildings, or inside caves where guided tours occur, including Carlsbad Cavern, Slaughter Canyon Cave, and Spider Cave.
 The new federal law has no effect on existing laws and regulations regarding the use of firearms in national parks or hunting.
 Hunting, target shooting, and any other use of firearms are not allowed in Carlsbad Caverns National Park.